RitterGabriel/Knotfest/README.md

 <h1>How to use</h1>

 To run the Knotfest website, simply open the index.html file in a web browser.
-I'm working on the responsiveness of the site.

 <h1>License</h1>

 This project is licensed under the MIT License.
 See the LICENSE file for more information.